ryash072007/Godot-AI-Kit/README.md

 ### Rules to be followed if using Neural Net

-1. If using Neural Net, the identifier or name of the variable of the Neural Network used in your code has to be "nn.".
+1. If using Neural Net, the identifier or name of the variable of the Neural Network used in your code has to be ```nn```.
 Like this:
 ```
 var nn: NeuralNetwork
 ```
-This is because the Neural Net only works when the Neural Network is named as "nn".
+This is because the Neural Net only works when the Neural Network is named as ```nn```.

-2. If using Neural Net, make sure you do not assign your Neural Network Variable (nn) anything.
+2. If using Neural Net, make sure you do not assign your Neural Network Variable ```nn``` anything.
 All you are supposed to do is declare it like this:
 ```
 var nn: NeuralNetwork
 ```
-This is because the Neural Net depends on the fact that "nn" is not assigned anything.
+This is because the Neural Net depends on the fact that ```nn``` is not assigned anything.

-3. When your AI or player has to be killed or removed, always use the "queue_free()" method.
+3. When your AI or player has to be killed or removed, always use the ```queue_free()``` method.
 This is because the Neural Net relies on the signal emitted by the node when exiting the tree to recieve the fitness and Neural Network of that node.
 Example:
 ```
 Object.queue_free()
 ```

 ### What each variable means and how to use them
-1. Ai Scene: This is where you will assign the AI or Player scene by clicking on the drop down arrow on the right side, clicking "quick load" and selecting your scene.
+1. Ai Scene: This is where you will assign the AI or Player scene by clicking on the drop down arrow on the right side, clicking ```quick load``` and selecting your scene.
 2. Batch Size: This is the informal Batch Size of each generation.
-The actual batch size of each generation is emitted by the "true_batch_size" signal.
+The actual batch size of each generation is emitted by the ```true_batch_size``` signal.
 This controls the base amount of AIs spawned.
 3. Generation Delay: This is the time limit (in seconds) for any generation.
 Once a generation has lived longer than the amount specified in this, the generation is reset and the next generation comes.
-4. Input Nodes: This is where the input nodes for the "nn" will be set.
-Input Nodes means how many different inputs will the "nn" recieve.
+4. Input Nodes: This is where the input nodes for the ```nn``` will be set.
+Input Nodes means how many different inputs will the ```nn``` recieve.
-5. Hidden Nodes: This is where the hidden nodes for the "nn" will be set.
+5. Hidden Nodes: This is where the hidden nodes for the ```nn``` will be set.
 Hidden Nodes means how many nodes will process the data given by the input nodes.
 You should experiment with this amount.
-6. Output Nodes: This is where you will set how many outputs you want to recieve by the "nn".
+6. Output Nodes: This is where you will set how many outputs you want to recieve by the ```nn```.
-7. Random Population: This determines how many AIs with random "nn" will be spawned after the first generation (after the 0 generation).
+7. Random Population: This determines how many AIs with random ```nn``` will be spawned after the first generation (after the 0 generation).
 It is a good idea to set this to a value greater than 10 as it allows for more possibilites to be explored by the Neural Net.
 8. Use Reproduction: This determines whether reproduction will also be used to create new AIs for the next generations.
-This enables for combination of different traits of different "nn"s.
+This enables for combination of different traits of different ```nn```s.
 However, you will most probably not need this as Random and Mutated Population will suffice.
-9. Reproduced Population: If "Use Reproduction" is checked, this will determine how many AIs will be spawned with reproduced "nn"s.
+9. Reproduced Population: If "Use Reproduction" is checked, this will determine how many AIs will be spawned with reproduced ```nn```s.
 Note: This value must always be greater than half of the value of Batch Size if you have checked "Use Reproduction" as true.

 ### How to use Neural Net